Effective Organization for Nonfiction Book

 But it’s fine to have some chapters go three levels deep and some only go two levels and/or one level deep.

-Right amount of subheadings
+Right amount of headings

 You do not need to use a heading, no matter how clever and cute it is, to separate paragraphs discussing the same idea.